zandax online course logo

 Going back to my teenage dish washing days, why was I shocked when my female managers shouted at me for working too slowly and not shining up the cutlery?

 Had I been brought up to expect all women to be sweet and softly spoken?
 I don't think so.
-Many of the women schoolteachers I grew up with demanded respect with their quick tempers, and not all of my female classmates could be described as ladylike, either!
+Many of the women schoolteachers I grew up with demanded respect with their quick tempers, and not all my female classmates could be described as too reserved, either!

 Yes, I'd certainly known assertive women before.